openeuler-mirror/docs/docs/en/docs/Kubernetes/deploying-a-Kubernetes-cluster-manually.md

 ## Environment

-Deploy based on the preceding [VM installation](./preparing-VMs.md) and obtain:
+Deploy based on the preceding [VM installation](./preparing-VMs.md) and obtain the following VM list:

 | HostName   | MAC               | IPv4               |
 | ---------- | ----------------- | -------------------|